Skip to content

 #Bottom Line

-The AI PC buying guide comes down to a short, firm checklist: a 40-TOPS NPU for the badge, 16GB of RAM as a hard floor with 32GB for local models, a 512GB or larger SSD, and an architecture that matches your apps.
-Get those four right and you’ve bought well.
+It comes down to a short, firm checklist: a 40-TOPS NPU, 16GB of RAM as a hard floor, a 512GB SSD, and an architecture that matches your apps.

 The single best piece of advice is to prioritize RAM over a flashy TOPS number and to sort your must-have software before the silicon.
 A 16GB Ryzen AI or Snapdragon laptop that runs your apps will serve you better than an 80-TOPS machine that chokes on memory or emulation.